violachyu/violachyu/README.md

-# Hi there, I'm Viola Chyu. 👋
+# Hi there, I'm Viola. 👋

-### Software Engineer | Distributed Systems & AI Infrastructure
+### Software Engineer | Distributed Systems & AI Infrastructure | ex-Nurse

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/viola-chyu-ab5b07112/)
 [![Portfolio](https://img.shields.io/badge/Portfolio-Cornell_Tech-firebrick?style=flat-square)](https://github.com/violachyu)

-I am a Software Engineer currently completing my Master's at **Cornell Tech** with 5+ YoE in backend development, specializing in building high-scale distributed systems and integrating Generative AI into production environments.

-My engineering philosophy blends deep technical rigor with product strategy.
-With a background in **Venture Capital due diligence** and **product management**, I don't just write code; I design systems that balance latency, scalability, and business ROI.
+I'm a software engineer who went from debugging people to debugging computers; who went from ICU to APIs.

+**My superpower?**
+I see systems the way nurses see patients: holistically, with obsessive attention to detail, and an unshakeable sense of responsibility when things break.
+While other engineers optimize for performance, I optimize for reliability – because I've seen what happens when critical systems fail people who depend on them.

+**My philosophy:**
+> "If life gives you lemonade, make lemons – and life will be all like 'whaaaaat?'" -- Phil Dunphy

+I find **FUN** in impossible situations.
+I love that "aha!" moment when a complex problem suddenly clicks.
+I thrive on the fresh insights that come from trying new approaches.
+Innovation isn't just about solving problems – it's about *enjoying* the process, even (especially?) when it's hard.

 ---